PranithaChilvari/imdb-sentiment-analysis/PROPOSAL.md

 - Evaluating model performance (accuracy, F1 score, and confusion matrix)
 - Comparing with a TF-IDF + Logistic Regression baseline

-The final notebook will be organized with comments, visuals, and explanations to make the process clear for other students.
+The final notebook will be organized with comments, visuals, and explanations.

 The full project will be developed in a Jupyter notebook format within this repository.